yorickpeterse/ruby-ll/README.md

 The return value of this method is whatever the root rule (= the first rule defined) returned.

+## Parser Input

+For a parser to work it must receive its input from a separate lexer.
+To pass input to the parser you must define the method `each_token` in an `%inner` block.
+This method should yield an Array containing two values:

+1. The token type as a Symbol (e.g. `:T_STRING`)
+2. The token value, this can be any type of value

+The last Array yielded by this method should be `[-1, -1]` to signal the end of the input.
+For example:

+    def each_token
+      yield [:T_STRING, 'foo']
+      yield [:T_STRING, 'bar']
+      yield [-1, -1]
+    end

 ## Error Handling

 Parser errors are handled by `LL::Driver#parser_error`.
 By default this method